webuildsg/webuild/readme.md

 Use an external "web cron" service to periodically refresh the GitHub data feed.
 Keep in mind that due to GitHub API rate limiting it may take >15 minutes to retrieve the entire feed.
 [Register a GitHub OAuth application](https://github.com/settings/applications/new) and configure the `GITHUB_CLIENT_*` environment variables (see above) to increase the rate limit.
 Do not refresh the feed too often or the rate limit will cause it to take longer.

-Create an [Auth0](https://auth0.com/) account and a Facebook app and link them with [these instructions](https://docs.auth0.com/facebook-clientid).
+Create an [Auth0](https://auth0.com/) account (you get one free app) and a Facebook app and link them with [these instructions](https://docs.auth0.com/facebook-clientid).
 Configure the `WEBUILD_AUTH0_CLIENT_*` environment variables (see above) and add your callback url in auth0.
 Run the app and if all is configured well, add your fb aceess token by logging in at `<localhost>/admin`

 # Events
 Meetup and Facebook events in Singapore are automatically populated.